hovmanwang/CapstoneProject/README.md

 matplotlib 3.2.1

+sklearn 0.24.0

 Files in the Repository

-Hovman Wang Project 1.ipynb - first version of code (initial review)

-Hovman Wang Project 1 updated 26052020 - second version of code: key changes:1. use of Doctrings for functions or where necessary 2.
-Use of Markdown cells to make section headings.
-No major changes to content of code

-data directory - i have not uploaded into this depository purely because of size, but the data can be located here: https://insights.stackoverflow.com/survey 2019 survey data used for Project

-images directory gender, age, emp (for employment), hobby, years (for years of coding), Salary - each respond to a question above that we are trying to answer
+Starbucks_Capstone_notebook_HW.ipynb - final version of the ipynb file.
+All of the working is included.
+So are the graphs and tables.
+I have also put in a lot of narrative in preparation for the medium post.

+data directory - the 3 files provided by Udacity/Starbucks: portfolio, profile, transcript

+images directory - the charts we have generated and put into the Medium post.
+These are visible in the ipynb file as well.

-Results: Full article can be found here:https://medium.com/@hovmanhefuwang/who-are-the-open-sourcers-600274febde
+Results: Full article can be found here:https://medium.com/@hovmanhefuwang/ive-received-an-offer-from-starbucks-but-will-you-use-it-36fd38e9397c

-Acknowledgements: The data for the project is available on Stack Overflow and was prepared/manipulated/cleaned/structured by Hovman Hefu Wang.
-The original source is 2019 Stack Overflow survey data https://insights.stackoverflow.com/survey.
+Acknowledgements: The 3 raw datasets, portolio, profile and transcript, were prepared and made available by Udacity through collaboration with Starbucks.

 Thanks to Udacity for a great project and I look forward to the next few ones.